usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ### 2.2.
 Considerations, Other Requirements, and Flexibilities

 Agencies may employ other risk mitigation measures and compensating controls not specified herein.
-Agencies must ensure that any mitigations and compensating controls do not degrade the intended security and privacy protections of the selected assurance levels.
+Agencies need to ensure that any mitigations and compensating controls do not degrade the intended security and privacy protections of the selected assurance levels.
 Agencies may consider partitioning the functionality of a digital service to allow less sensitive functions to be available at a lower level of authentication and identity assurance.